mesonbuild/meson/docs/markdown/Machine-files.md

 This is a non exhaustive list of supported variables in the `[properties]` section.

-- `cmake_toolchain_file` specifies an absoulte path to an already existing CMake toolchain file that will be loaded with `include()` as the last instruction of the automatically generated CMake toolchain file from meson.
+- `cmake_toolchain_file` specifies an absolute path to an already existing CMake toolchain file that will be loaded with `include()` as the last instruction of the automatically generated CMake toolchain file from meson.
   (*new in 0.56.0*)
-- `cmake_defaults` is a boolean that specifies whether meson should automatically generate default toolchain varaibles from other sections (`binaries`, `host_machine`, etc.) in the machine file.
+- `cmake_defaults` is a boolean that specifies whether meson should automatically generate default toolchain variables from other sections (`binaries`, `host_machine`, etc.) in the machine file.
 Defaults are always overwritten by variables set in the `[cmake]` section.
 The default is `true`. (*new in 0.56.0*)
 - `cmake_skip_compiler_test` is an enum that specifies when meson should